j-barak/FileCleaner/README.md

 ## Usage

-Clone the repo and navigate to the script`s folder.
-You can redact the extension`s as needed, then run the script.
+Clone the repo and navigate to the script's folder.
+You can redact the extension's as needed, then run the script.
 Note: python env should be installed on the OS before running the script.